jeeyonkang/Supreme-Court-Dataset-Extended/README.md

 ### Running the code

 To scrape a particular time period of Supreme Court oral arguments (from Oyez), run the following:

 ```
 cd scripts
 python script.py --start_year {start year} --end_year {end year} --timeout {timeout}
 ```

 Optional arguments:

 - `--start_year` indicates the year for which to start building corpora(**inclusive**, defaults to 2019)
 - `--end_year` indicates the for which to end building corpora(**inclusive**, defaults to the year in which the code is being run)
 - `--timeout` indicates the timeout duration for selenium waits, in seconds (defaults to 10).

 For example, to scrape data from the full year of 2020 run the following:

 ```
 cd scripts
 python script.py --start_year 2020 --end_year 2020
 ```

+### Location of output

+The generated corpora are saved in `~/.convokit/saved-corpora`.
+Upon running the script, the `output` directory is created within the `script` directory.
+Within each `year` directory, there is case-level, conversation-level, utterance-level, and speaker-level meta data in `.jsonl` and `.csv` format(This is not the corpus).
+**_For case-level meta data, look at the `case-info.jsonl` or `case-info.csv` files for each year within this `output` directory._**

 ### Notes on the data